-Increase in crude oil prices comes about as the Presidential election day in the U.S. arrives
+Crude oil prices increase as Presidential election day arrives

 04 November 2020